-Some of these disorders can be reversed with treatment.
+Some of these disorders may be reversed with treatment.
 They include the following:

-In delirium, memory is affected, but memory loss is not the most noticeable symptom.
+In delirium Delirium Delirium is a sudden, fluctuating, and usually reversible disturbance of mental function.
+It is characterized by an inability to pay attention, disorientation, an inability to think clearly... read more , memory is affected, but memory loss is not the most noticeable symptom.
 Rather, people with delirium are very confused, disoriented, and incoherent.
-Severe alcohol withdrawal (delirium tremens), a severe bloodstream infection (sepsis), lack of oxygen (as may result from pneumonia), and many other disorders can cause delirium, as can use of illegal drugs.
+Severe alcohol withdrawal (delirium tremens), a severe bloodstream infection (sepsis), lack of oxygen (as may result from pneumonia), and many other disorders can cause delirium, as can use of illicit drugs.

 People with warning signs should see a doctor.
 They should see a doctor immediately if they